ACLU Advocates Removing Confederate Statues After Charlottesville Backlash

-WASHINGTON ― The American Civil Liberties Union is hosting an event on Thursday to discuss the history of the Confederate monuments erected across the United States and why communities should come together to remove them.
+WASHINGTON ― The American Civil Liberties Union hosted an event on Thursday to discuss the history of the Confederate monuments erected across the United States and why communities should come together to remove them.

-The one-hour livestreamed talk comes after the ACLU received widespread backlash for its decision to defend white supremacists’ First Amendment right to march in Charlottesville, Virginia, on Aug.
+The live-streamed talk, hosted by ACLU Deputy Legal Director Jeffery Robinson, comes after the group received widespread backlash for its decision to defend white supremacists’ First Amendment right to march in Charlottesville, Virginia, on Aug.
 12.

-Hordes of white supremacists, neo-Nazis, Ku Klux Klan members and armed militiamen arrived at Charlottesville, purportedly to protest the city’s ongoing debate surrounding the removal of a Confederate memorial of Gen. Robert E. Lee.
-But participants in the rally, dubbed “Unite The Right,” clashed violently with counterprotesters.
-At least 35 people were injured and three people died ― including 32-year-old Heather Heyer, who was killed when a neo-Nazi drove his car through a group of anti-racist counterprotesters.
+Hordes of white supremacists, neo-Nazis, Ku Klux Klan members and armed militiamen gathered in Charlottesville purportedly to protest the city’s ongoing debate over the removal of a Confederate memorial to Gen. Robert E. Lee.
+But participants in the rally, dubbed “Unite the Right,” clashed violently with counter-protesters.
+At least 35 people were injured and three people died ― including 32-year-old Heather Heyer, who was killed when a white supremacist drove his car through a group of anti-racist counter-protesters.

-“As we saw in Charlottesville, white supremacy remains pervasive in America … These are monuments to slavery and white supremacy,” reads the event invite.
-“Removing them from our public spaces is a critical step toward rooting out racial injustice and creating a more inclusive and just society.
-We need to be informed for this fight, and we can’t build the kind of future we want if we don’t truly understand our past.”
+“You can take down every Confederate monument tomorrow, but it ain’t going to feed anybody.
+It ain’t going to get anybody out of prison.
+It’s not going to [pump] good water into Flint, Michigan,” Robinson said Thursday.
+“It’s not going to solve all the racial problems we have in America.
+What getting rid of the Confederate monuments will do is, in my view, begin a process of making Americans ... deal with the truth.”

 The ACLU is openly re-evaluating its usual hardline stance in defense of the First Amendment after the group convinced a judge to permit the rally to be held at the controversial statue instead of moving it to another location.